-Under the Open Competitive System a public call for proposals invites interested researchers to submit concept notes (Chapter 4 explains concept notes) on research themes derived from the research agenda agreed upon by REPOA's stakeholders (refer to Chapter 7 for details of our research agenda).
-If the concept note is judged by REPOA's independent reviewers to be of merit, then the researcher is invited to prepare a full proposal for research (Chapter 5 explains proposals).
+Under the Open Competitive System a public call for proposals invites interested researchers to submit on research themes derived from the research agenda agreed upon by REPOA's stakeholders (refer to Chapter 7 for details of our research agenda).
+(Chapter 5 explains proposals).

 REPOA reviews all proposals fairly and transparently.
-Each proposal is also reviewed by independent anonymous experts, who submit their assessments to REPOA's Technical

-Advisory Committee (known as the TAC).
+Each proposal is also reviewed by independent anonymous experts, who submit their assessments to REPOA Shortlisted applicants present their proposals in an induction workshop organized by REPOA.
+Comments from the anonymous reviewers together with those from the induction committee are submitted to REPOA's Technical Advisory Committee (known as the TAC).
 The proposal will qualify for funding if it is determined to be of good quality.
 This includes its academic and societal relevance, as well as whether it has followed REPOA's guidelines for proposals.
 Those who qualify receive funding to proceed with the research.

-You may not be successful with your first attempt at the concept note and/or proposal.
-But this isn't a problem, as REPOA wants to help you to learn how to prepare a good concept note and proposal.
-Therefore, you will receive constructive feedback and will be invited to submit a revised concept note/proposal.
-Inexperienced researchers who show potential will undergo a mentoring programme with a senior researcher who is assigned to work closely with them to improve their concept note/proposal.
+You may not be successful with your first attempt at the proposal.
+But this isn't a problem, as REPOA wants to help you to learn how to prepare a good proposal.
+Therefore, you will receive constructive feedback and will be invited to submit a revised proposal.
+Inexperienced researchers who show potential will undergo a mentoring programme with a senior researcher who is assigned to work closely with them to improve their proposal.
 A maximum of two revisions and re-submissions are allowed before authors are requested to seek alternative funding, or attempt a different topic.